reesarthurchmiel/reesarthurchmiel.github.io/README.md

 ### Useful resources

-- [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - I completed their Front-end Developer course to refresh my skills and learn the latest best practices.
+- [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - I completed their Front-End Developer course to refresh my skills and learn the latest best practices.
 - [Josh W Comeau's transitions tutorial](https://www.joshwcomeau.com/animation/css-transitions/) - This is a beautiful article written by someone clearly skilled at CSS.
 It was a joy to read and I cannot recommend it enough.